AmitThakur/amitthakur.github.io/about.md

 I'm Amit Thakur.

-I'm a software engineer working for Infosys at Bengaluru, the silicon valley of India.
+I'm a software engineer working for Infosys at Bengaluru - the silicon valley of India.

 I spent my childhood at Jaipur, India.
 I completed my school and bachelor education in the same city.